iliketocode2/Lego-Spike-AI-Labyrinth/README.md

   - ### Firmware
     - [Custom firmware](https://raw.githack.com/tuftsceeo/SPIKE-html/main/index.html) -- Download onto Spike Prime
       - To install:
-        - Turn off the Spike Prime
+        1. Turn off the Spike Prime and disconnect it from all devices
-        - Hold down the bluetooth button until it strobes blue, green, pink
+        2. Hold down the bluetooth button until it strobes blue, green, pink
-        - Plug in the Spike to your computer
+        3. Plug in the Spike to your computer
-        - Press 'Connect Up' and follow prompts to install the new firmware This firmware enables UART communication on the Spike Prime Hub.
+        4. Press 'Connect Up' and follow prompts to install the new firmware

+    This firmware enables UART communication on the Spike Prime Hub.
 To restore the original firmware, open the official spike IDE (where you would normally write spike code) and click 'update hub'

 ## Further Reading:
 - [UART](https://www.analog.com/en/resources/analog-dialogue/articles/uart-a-hardware-communication-protocol.html)